chriskuchar/rfviz/README.md

 Please read "Rfviz.md" for complete documentation, or go to https://chrisbeckett8.github.io/Rfviz for the website version of the markdown.

-For installation, use devtools::install_github("chrisbeckett8/rfviz") and library(rfviz).
-If you do not have devtools already installed within R, use install.packages("devtools") and library(devtools) before installing rfviz.
+For installation, this package is available on CRAN.
+Use install.packages("rfviz") within R to download it.

 Citation Recommendation: